-Memel and Memel.Global welcome visitors who wish to connect with the community or learn more about the work of our organization.
+Memel, Zamani, and Memel.Global welcome visitors who wish to connect with the community or learn more about the work of our organization.
 Come and stay in one of the guest houses and enjoy this corner of the Drakensberg mountains.
 Or volunteer your skills and time to work on one of our programs.
 Perhaps you’d even like to invest in the community by starting a new enterprise or building a vacation home.
-We can help guide you in the full range of activities that can help us help Memel.
+We can guide you in the full range of activities that help us help Memel.

-In the field of health, Memel.Global started with the empowerment of young girls through sports programs, helping nearly to eliminate primary school pregnancies.
+In the field of health, Memel.Global started with the empowerment of young girls through sports programs, helping to nearly eliminate primary school pregnancies.
 Extracurricular educational programs were next.
-And Memel.Global’s organic agriculture and food distribution programs are helping to improve nutrition, as are efforts to encourage residents to grow their own vegetables.
+Memel.Global’s organic agriculture and food distribution programs are helping to improve nutrition, as are efforts to encourage residents to grow their own vegetables.

 With low winter temperatures, health and well-being are improved through the introduction of better housing, both for families and for the elderly.
 Zamani faces a current housing shortage, and while the township housing is clean and dignified, better climate-appropriate options are within reach.
 The new housing is built using natural construction methods and passive solar design, and is based on international cohousing principles.